Nicolas Meloche

-Nicolas Meloche (born July 18, 1997) is a Canadian professional ice hockey defenceman for the Calgary Wranglers in the American Hockey League (AHL) while under contract to the Calgary Flames in the National Hockey League (NHL).
+Nicolas Meloche (born July 18, 1997) is a Canadian professional ice hockey defenceman who is currently playing for HC Dinamo Minsk of the Kontinental Hockey League (KHL).
 Meloche was selected 40th overall by the Colorado Avalanche in the 2015 NHL Entry Draft.

 Playing career

 Meloche was drafted by the Baie-Comeau Drakkar in the 1st round (15th overall) of the 2013 QMJHL Entry Draft.
 During his first season with Baie-Comeau, Meloche scored 25 points in 54 games to set a franchise record for most points by a rookie defenceman, and his outstanding play was recognized when he was named to the 2013–14 QMJHL All-Rookie Team.

 The following season he was chosen to play with the Canada men's national under-18 ice hockey team at the 2014 Ivan Hlinka Memorial Tournament where he helped Canada win the gold medal.
 Meloche was also named to the play with the QMJHL All-Stars at the 2014 Subway Super Series, and was selected to participate in the 2015 CHL/NHL Top Prospects Game.

 Originally rated as a top prospect who was projected to be a possible first round selection in the 2015 NHL Entry Draft.
 Meloche was subsequently selected 40th overall by the Colorado Avalanche.
 After attending the Avalanche's 2015 training camp, Meloche began the 2015–16 season in his third year with a rebuilding Drakkar.
 Despite languishing in the standings, Meloche was leading the defense in scoring with 16 points in 25 games before he was traded by Baie-Comeau to title contenders, Gatineau Olympiques, in exchange for a prospect and two draft picks on December 16, 2015.
 In being depended upon in a more defensive orientated role with the Olympiques, Meloche contributed with 5 goals and 17 points to end the regular season.
 He added three points in 9 post-season games before the Olympiques were eliminated in the second-round.